Skip to Content

 Live Sessions

-The main Streaming Dashboard page is your live operations center for monitoring every active stream.
+Live Sessions is the main WSDashboard page — your live operations center for monitoring every active stream.
 It displays real-time metrics, library content, and session details with full administrative controls — all updating automatically without page refreshes.
+WSDashboard surfaces every Emby, Jellyfin, and Plex session here the moment it starts.

 Admin only